 - inform the public on IPOA activities, and

-- provide recommendations for improvement of the functioning of the National Police Service.
+- provide recommendations for the improvement of the functioning of the National Police Service.

 Subject to the Constitution and the laws related to freedom of information, IPOA should publish findings of its investigations, monitoring, reviews, and audits as it sees fit, including by means of the electronic or printed media.